ncdenaozi/ncdenaozi.github.io/index.md

 Specialized in Embedded system and hardware-software system development Have a deep base in network and network devices

-check mt profile at linkedin link linkedin.com/in/lianhao-xue-078251220 Or send me email at ncdenaozi@outlook.com
+check my profile at linkedin link linkedin.com/in/lianhao-xue-078251220 Or send me email at ncdenaozi@outlook.com